 - Plain cheese: This pizza is very satisfying, even if it's only filled with cheese!

-- Supreme: A traditional combination of toppings here in Illinois is sausage, pepperoni, onions, green bell peppers, mushrooms, and sometimes black olives.
+- The Special: A traditional combination of toppings here in Illinois is sausage, onion, green bell pepper, mushroom, and sometimes black olive.
 You'll find this combination listed right on the menu at most pizzerias.

 - Pepperoni: Pepperoni slices are a classic pizza topping most everyone loves and are a great topping for your deep dish pizza.